"Free Pussy Riot" written in blood at Russian murder scene

 A survey released on Thursday by state-controlled All-Russian Public Opinion Research Center (VTsIOM) showed 33 percent of those asked found the two-year sentences too harsh, while 31 percent said they were appropriate.

-Fifteen percent said they were too lenient and 10 percent said the women should not have been tried at all, according to VTsIOM, which interviewed 1,600 people in 46 provinces.
+Fifteen percent said they weres too lenient and 10 percent said the women should not have been tried at all, according to VTsIOM, which interviewed 1,600 people in 46 provinces.

-Additional reporting by Maria Tsvetkova; Editing by Steve Gutterman and Andrew Roche